 The first step of the BVDFree Scheme is for farmers to sign up to the scheme.
-The next step is to set up a BVDFree programme on-farm using the ‘ADAM’ principles below.
+The next step is to set up a BVDFree plan on farm using the ‘ADAM’ principles below.
 By working with your vet and following this guidance, your herd can become and stay free from BVD.

 When submitting BVD samples for use in the scheme, samples must be sent to a BVDFree designated laboratory with a completed BVDFree submission form.
-A list of laboratories with links to the appropriate submission forms can be found by clicking here.
+Each type of test and company has different requirements for send in times and storage, please consult with the provider.

 The designated laboratories will upload your results to the BVDFree database.
 Individual animal status can then be searched by entering the animal’s UK number into the searchbox.
 Herd BVD status can also be searched by entering the CPH on the homepage.
 This allows BVD status to be easily accessible when buying and selling cattle.